RMLio/RMLStreamer/README.md

         -c|--clean: recompiles all test classes using mvn test -DskipTests.
 ```

-The script will run all the test cases under "stream" folder of test resources.
+The script will run all the test cases under the "stream" folder of test resources.

 Any failed test cases will be identified, in the console, at the end of the script with their
 output.
 If any test case doesn't get evaluated by the script, running with --clean might solve it.